Why Wargaming is disrupting World of Warships with submarines and revamped aircraft carriers

 Hopefully, this is going to be OK with fans, who number about 28 million in terms of registered accounts and 1.5 million who play every month.
 The World of Warships community is vocal and dedicated, and the introduction of these new ships will completely revamp the strategy of the free-to-play game, which relies on revenues from existing players buying 280 or so ships introduced so far on a regular basis.

 Alexander Nikolaev, the publishing director for North America at the World of Warships group at Wargaming, explained why the developers are taking a big risk with the introduction of submarines.
 They will tease the subs with the debut of Captain Nemo’s Nautilus for the Halloween update.
 Then they will collect feedback from fans and introduce submarines and a revamp of carriers in 2019.
+[Update: Wargaming says it may come in late 2018].

-With the carriers, Wargaming found that not enough players were playing aircraft carriers on the highest tier of combat.
-It will now switch from a top-down view of air combat with multiple squadrons, and shift to a first-person view of a single squadron of planes that the carrier captain controls.
+With the carriers, Wargaming found that not enough players were playing aircraft carriers across all tiers of combat.
+It will now switch from a top-down view of air combat with multiple squadrons, and shift to a third-person view of a single squadron of planes that the carrier captain controls.
 That’s going to spin some heads around, but it could make the carriers more accessible.
 Nikolaev said all is being done in the name of keeping the game realistic, balanced, and fun.
 I interviewed him on Fisherman’s Wharf in San Francisco, with the wind blowing at us and the USS Pampanito (a WWII-ear submarine) in the background.

 Here’s an edited transcript of our interview.